Samsung Odyssey OLED G9/G95SC S49CG95 Monitor Review

 Cons

-• Black levels raise in bright rooms.
+• Black levels rise in bright rooms.

 • Noticeable VRR flicker in dark scenes.

 The Samsung G95SC is great for console gaming.
 It delivers a fantastic gaming experience with a near-instantaneous response time for sharp motion and low input lag for a responsive feel.
 However, it can't take full advantage of the PS5 and Xbox Series X|S because it doesn't support all signals from either console, and the consoles don't support ultrawide gaming either.
-That said, it's fantastic if you like playing realistic games, thanks to its near-infinite contrast and bright and vivid colors.
+That said, it's fantastic if you like playing realistic games, thanks to its near-infinite contrast in dark rooms and bright and vivid colors.

 Pros